University News Redesign

 My goal was to make the experience simple and imagery focused.
 Since RIT has one of the best photo programs, I wanted to display imagery that intrigues the viewer to want to read the news articles.

-A clean, modern and imagery-focused website to highlight the strong technological and imaging programs at RIT.
+A clean, modern, and imager-focused website to highlight the strong technological and imaging programs at RIT.
 The featured story header text is treated as a description to focus on the image of the top story of the day.

 Throughout the course of this project, I strived to deliver a truly simplistic and engaging experience that is content-driven and accessible.
 The previous University News website did not have good hierarchy that led to a poor overall experience.
 My next step will be applying this redesign across all screen sizes to make the experience responsive.